THOK.ORG itself

 This also means that you will likely have a "build" step where you take the easiest-to-edit form and turn it into deliverable HTML.
 Great for testing - you can render locally, browse locally, and then push the result to the live site - but it does mean that you want some kind of local tooling, even if it's just the equivalent of find | xargs pandoc and a stylesheet.

 For THOK.ORG, I cared very little about style and primarily wanted to put up words (and code snippets) - Markdown was the obvious choice, but it hadn't been invented yet!
 I was already in the habit of writing up project notes using a hotkey that dropped a username and datestamp marker in a file, and then various "rich text" conventions from 1990's email (nothing more than italic, bold, and code) - I wasn't even thinking of them as markup, just as conventions that people recognized in email without further rendering.
 So while the earliest versions of the site were just HTML, later ones were a little code to take "project log" files and expand them into blog-like entries.
-All very local, README → README.html and that was it.
+All very local, README β†’ README.html and that was it.

 Eventually I wrote a converter that turned the project logs into "proper" markdown - not a perfect one (while using a renderer helped bring my conventions in line with what rendered ok, I never managed to really formalize it and some stuff was just poorly rendered), just one that was good enough that I could clean up the markdown by hand and go all in on it.
-There was a "side trip" of using Tumblr as a convenient mobile blogging service - phone browsers were just good enough that I could write articles in markdown on a phone with a folding bluetooth keyboard at pycon.ca and get stuff online directly - I didn't actually stick with this and eventually converted them back do local markdown blogs (and then still didn't update them.)
+There was a "side trip" of using Tumblr as a convenient mobile blogging service - phone browsers were just good enough that I could write articles in markdown on a phone with a folding bluetooth keyboard at the pycon.ca conference (2012) and get stuff online directly - I didn't actually stick with this and eventually converted them back to local markdown blogs (and then still didn't update them.)

 Finally (2014 or so) I came up with a common unifying tool to drag bits of content together and do all of the processing for the content I'd produced over the years. thoksync included a dependency declaration system that allowed parallelized processing, and various performance hacks that have been overtaken by Moore's Law in the last decade.
 The main thing is that it was fast enough to run in a git post-update hook so when I pushed changes to markdown files, they'd get directly turned into live site updates.
 Since I was focussed on other things in the meantime (including a new startup in 2015) and the code worked I hadn't really touched it in the last decade... so it was still python 2 code.